-Description: The Benjamin Suchoff Collection of Bartokiana consists of works (such as concertos, folk music and sonatas) by Bela Bartok as well as research materials gathered by Benjamin Suchoff.
+Description: The Benjamin Suchoff Collection of Bartokiana consists of works, including concertos, folk music, and sonatas, by Bela Bartok as well as research materials gathered by Benjamin Suchoff.
 A small portion of the collection includes items about the New York Bartok Archives and materials created and collected by Elliot Antokoletz.

 Ben T. Brown Bluegrass Collection

 Extent: 4.5 linear feet (5 boxes)

 Description: Donated by USF student Ben Brown, this collection consists of eleven 10 1/2 inch reels of 1/2 inch magnetic audio tape containing music recorded live at the White Springs Bluegrass Festival (White Springs, Florida) May 4 – 6, 1972.
 These tapes were the basis for a record album produced by Ben Brown and released by Kaloosa Records (Tampa, Florida) later that year.
 Four copies of the album are included as part of the collection.

 Olive Campbell Papers

 Extent: 1 linear foot